-We have revised the regulations for permits for take of golden eagles and bald eagles where the take is associated with, but not the purpose of, the activity.
-We have extended the maximum term for programmatic permits to 30 years, if they incorporate conditions requiring the permittee to implement additional adaptive conservation measures, if necessary, to ensure the preservation of eagles.
+We propose to revise the regulations for permits for nonpurposeful take of golden eagles and bald eagles where the take is associated with, but not the purpose, of the activity.
+We propose to extend the maximum term for programmatic permits to 30 years, if they incorporate conditions requiring the permittee to implement additional adaptive conservation measures if necessary to ensure the preservation of eagles.
 This change will facilitate the development of renewable energy and other projects that are designed to be in operation for many decades.
 This change will also provide more certainty to project proponents and their funding sources, while continuing to protect eagles consistent with statutory mandates.
-We have also increased the application processing fee for most programmatic permits from $1,000 to $36,000.
-See “Permit Application Processing Fee and Administration Fee,” above, for more detailed information on the increase in permit fees.
+We also propose to raise the application processing fee for 5-year programmatic permits from $1,000 to $36,000.
+See above, under “Permit Application Processing Fee and Administration Fee” for more detailed information on the increase in permit fees.

 Title: Long-Term Eagle Take Programmatic Permits, 50 CFR 13 and 22.

 OMB Control Number: None.
 This is a new collection.

 Service Form Number(s): 3-200-71 and 3-202-15.

 Type of Request: New collection.

 Description of Respondents: Individuals; businesses; and State, local, and tribal governments.
 We expect that the majority of private applicants seeking a 30-year permit will be in the energy production and electrical distribution business.

 Respondent's Obligation: Required to obtain or retain a benefit.

 |Activity||Number of non-Federal respondents *||Number of responses||Completion time per response||Total annual hours spent|